 Doc note: SSST is undergoing a tremendous amount of research at the moment, so this document will be unfinished for a time as our research is refined.
 For now, it’s a direct copy-paste from the frequently-updated guide available in the SSST Research Discord server.
 Expect the final product to be much more cleaned-up, and to have demonstrative images.

-Squad Strike Self Trained (or just SSST for short) is a really weird and complex method to train your amiibo with.
-However in this guide we will walk you through what SSST is and how to perform it.
+Squad Strike Self Trained (SSST) is a really weird and complex method for training your amiibo.
+This guide will walk you through what SSST is and how to use it.

 What is SSST?

-The way to pull off the Glitch used in SSST was actually found on complete accident by Amiibo Trainers Kage and Tero.
+SSST was found on complete accident by amiibo trainers Kage and Tero.

-To do the SSST glitch, you don’t need to use any particular ruleset, just as long as its in Squad Strike, but the rulesets we use for training an SSST amiibo are;
+To perform the SSST glitch, you don’t need to use any particular ruleset other than Squad Strike.
+However, the rulesets we use for training an SSST amiibo are:

 - Stamina Mode